The modern home: building a home that evolves with you.

 Smart home technology:

 Smart home technology, such as automated lighting, thermostats, and security systems, can make your home more efficient and adaptable to your needs.
-With the ability to control your home from your smartphone or voice-activated devices, you can easily adjust settings and monitor your home from anywhere.
+With the ability to control your home from your smartphone, you can easily monitor your home from anywhere.

 Universal design:

-Universal design is a design approach that seeks to create spaces that are accessible to people of all ages and abilities.
-This can include features such as wider doorways, lever handles, and no-step entrances that can accommodate individuals with mobility issues or disabilities.
+Universal design is an approach that seeks to create spaces that are accessible to people of all ages and abilities.
+This can include features such as wider doorways and no-step entrances that can accommodate individuals with mobility issues or disabilities.
+Read here for more information.

 Outdoor living spaces: